Islandora-Collaboration-Group/ISLE/docs/install/install-local-migrate.md

     * Run `docker ps` to determine the mysql container name
     * `docker cp /pathto/prod_drupal_site_082019.sql.gz yourmysql-container-name:/prod_drupal_site_082019.sql.gz`
     * This might take a few minutes depending on the size of the file.
-  * Shell into the mysql container
+  * Shell into the mysql container.
+Replace the `DRUPAL...` below with the values from the `local.env`
     * `docker exec -it yourmysql-container-name bash`
     * `mysql -u DRUPAL_DB_USER -p DRUPAL_DB < prod_drupal_site_082019.sql.gz`
     * This might take a few minutes depending on the size of the file.